- 10 lessons

 In this lesson, I will teach you how to use particle に.

-If you want to express something/someone exists in somewhere, you should use に.
+If you want to express something/somebody exists in somewhere, you should use に.

 Topic(Thing) + は + Place + に + あります